 Senior Vice President of Technology & Chief Information Officer

-Prior to AMP, Kelley held senior management and executive roles at Quick Solutions, Inc. (QSI) (now Fusion Alliance), HP, EDS, Saber Corp and has spent over nine years as an adjunct professor in project management, information technology, and business at local colleges.
+Prior to AMP, Kelley held senior management and executive roles at Quick Solutions Inc. (now Fusion Alliance), HP, EDS, Saber Corp and has spent over nine years as an adjunct professor at local colleges.

-Kelley has a BS in Computer Information Systems from DeVry University (where he has been included in the Alumni Hall of Fame, and awarded the Pinnacle Award) and an MBA in Finance from the Keller Graduate School of Management (where he was recognized as one of the top 40 graduates in school history with the 40 for 40th award).
+Kelley holds a bachelor’s degree in computer information systems from DeVry University and was inducted into their alumni hall of fame earning a Pinnacle Award.
+He also holds an MBA in finance from the Keller Graduate School of Management, where he was recognized as one of the top 40 graduates in school history with the 40 for 40th award.